-The most outstanding landscapes of the Andes mountain range that you cannot miss on your first visit to Mendoza.
+The most impressive landscapes of the Andes mountain range that you must not miss on your first visit to Mendoza.

-With the imposing view of the Potrerillos Dam, which surprises us after touring the recently opened Cacheuta Tunnel, we begin this journey along the international route No. 7.
+We begin this journey along the international route n ° 7, with the imposing view of the Potrerillos Dam, which surprises us after touring the Cacheuta Tunnel.

-The next point of the route will be Uspallata; former pre-Hispanic settlement of aboriginal Huarpes and current village of this mountain route.
-From this point, the southernmost of the Inca Empire, we go to the villages of Picheuta, Polvaredas, Punta de Vacas and the former Penitentes ski resort.
+Our next stop will be Uspallata.
+From the southernmost point of the Inca Empire, we headed to the villages of Picheuta, Polvaredas, Punta de Vacas and the former Los Penitentes ski complex.

-Later, we will meet on the banks of our route, with Puente del Inca, a rock formation that represents a natural bridge surrounded by thermal springs, over Las Cuevas river.
-A few kilometers away, located at 2750 m.a.s.l, is the viewpoint of the Colossus of America, the Aconcagua Hill, which with its 6962 m.a.s.l, receives visitors from all over the world with the desire to reach its summit.9
+Further along our route, we’ll come to see Puente del Inca, a unique natural rock formation that looks like a bridge over Las Cuevas River, it’s still surrounded by thermal springs.
+A few kilometers from there, located at 2,750 m, is the viewpoint of the colossus of the America´s, Aconcagua, which with its 6962 m, receives visitors from all over the world who want to reach its summit.9

 Thoughtful thoughts to your inbox